gdmoney/reading/computer-networking.md

    - it is computationally infeasible to find the input from the output
    - **MD5** and **SHA** hash algorithms are widely used

-- **MAC** performs message intergrity using hash functions with a shared key
+- **MAC** performs message integrity using hash functions with a shared key
    - does not require an encryption algorithm
    - **HMAC** is a popular standard and works with MD5 or SHA

-- **Digital Dignatures** - provide peer authentication, message integrity and non-repudiation
+- **Digital Signatures** - provide peer authentication, message integrity and non-repudiation
    - provides similar services as MAC but requires PKI
    - sender encrypts message's hash using his private key (aka signs it)